Full Orchestra

 for Full Orchestra of mixed abilities (2021) 5’ 00”

-Fl.Ob.Cl.ASax.Bsn - Hn.THn.Tpt.Tbn.Tba - UnTPerc.TPerc - Hrp - Pno - strings
+Fl.Ob.Cl.ASax.Bsn - Hn.THn.Tpt.Tbn.Tba - UnTPerc.TPerc - Hrp - Pno - Strings

 Any number of players can play each line comprising of

-an Advanced line (ABSRM 3-5) and a secondary line (beginner to ABSRM 2)
+an Advanced line (ABSRM 3-5) and a secondary line (beginner to ABSRM 2).

-Commissioned by the Royal Scottish National Orchestra
+Commissioned by the Royal Scottish National Orchestra.

-To be premiered by the Royal Scottish National Orchestra's Community Orchestra and RSNO musicians,
+Premiered by the Royal Scottish National Orchestra's Community Orchestra and RSNO musicians,

-conducted by Michael Repper as part of RSNO All Together Now 2021
+conducted by Michael Repper as part of RSNO All Together Now 2021.

 Fèin-Aithne